 DT Global is a new company with a long history.
 As part of our Stories from the Vault series, we’re looking back at our accomplishments over the years, from both ongoing and past programs.
 From enterprise development in Egypt to climate change management in Pacific Island Countries, peacebuilding in Côte d’Ivoire to justice sector reform in the Philippines, we’re proud to showcase where we’ve come from as we move into the future.

 Imagine being a farmer with limited usable land trying to feed a growing family of 45.
-That was the daily pressure weighing on Haji Abdul Rahman, an 80-year-old farmer in Jowzjan Province, Afghanistan.
+That was the daily pressure weighing on Haji, an 80-year-old farmer in Afghanistan.
 He says his problem was not insufficient land, but his inability to level it so that it could be used for planting.

 “I was using traditional techniques and animal power, but I couldn’t level all of the land (32 jerebs / 6.5 hectares).
 Or, I had to pay 600 AFN ($7.6) per hour for a tractor… which is far beyond my economic capacity,” he explained.

-The USAID Strengthening Watershed and Irrigation Management (SWIM) project, implemented by DT Global, offered Rahman a solution.
-Working closely with the Jawzjan Directorate of Agriculture, Irrigation, and Livestock (DAIL), the project provided equipment to level Rahman’s property.
+The USAID Strengthening Watershed and Irrigation Management (SWIM) project, implemented by DT Global, offered Haji a solution.
+Working closely with the local Directorate of Agriculture, Irrigation, and Livestock (DAIL), the project provided equipment to level Haji’s property.
 This was done using a stationary laser that communicates with a leveler pulled by tractor to maintain a consistent plane and automatically adjust to the terrain.
 The process ensures a more even distribution of irrigation, decreasing water loss and ultimately, increasing yields.

 “I am sure that after five years, I will be able to pay the next land leveling out of my own pocket,” he said.